 Thyrsocalamus liang

-In parts of central Thailand, you can find vast areas of Thyrsocalamus liang (or Phai liang in Thai), an endemic and intergeneric species that is a cross between Thyrsostachys siamensis and Some species of Dendrocalamus.
+In parts of central Thailand, you can find vast areas of Thyrsocalamus liang (or Phai liang in Thai), an endemic and intergeneric species that is a cross between Thyrsostachys siamensis and a species of Dendrocalamus.
 This wild species is used widely for its particularly straight and upright poles, which are useful for light construction and a variety of other applications.

 Compared to T. siamensis, the poles of this species are straighter and the culm sheaths are quicker to fall off.
 Although unusually elegant, attempts to domesticate Liang have not met with spectacular success.
 The plants are far more impressive in their native habitat.